|

 Mother of pearl nacre components and structure

 Its iridescent properties result from the thin layers of tiny platelets.
 This exceptional material is not only aesthetically stunning but also exceptionally durable.
-Its uses in jewelry and art are both functional and decorative, capturing the imagination of humans for centuries, and it has long been a cultural symbol of purity and luxury.
+Its uses in jewelry and art are both functional and decorative, capturing human imagination for centuries, and it has long been a cultural symbol of purity and luxury.

 Mother of Pearl Nacre Used In Jewelry - Pearl Layer Cross Section mother of pearl